Benyormin/traffic_sign_classification/README.md

 # Traffic Sign Classification

-This project aims to classify  Traffic Sign Classification
+This project aims to classify Traffic Sign Images

 This project aims to classify traffic signs using deep learning techniques.
 It utilizes TensorFlow and a convolutional neural network (CNN) to train a model that can predict the type of traffic sign from input images.